 On-Hook Coverage: Suppose your towing company is hauling a customer’s car, and it becomes damaged during transport.
 On-hook coverage would help pay for the repairs or replacement of the damaged vehicle, up to the policy limits minus the deductible.

-It is crucial for truckers and towing companies to protect against unforeseen events.
-For more information on what coverages you need, contact your trusted GIA agent who is always ready to help.
+Truckers and towing companies must protect against unforeseen events.
+For more information on what coverages you need, contact your trusted GIA agent, who is always ready to help.